 So as you can see, accurate mortality data matters – to doctors and nurses, as well as to their patients.

-When it comes to measuring mortality rates, there are two main statistics used:
+When it comes to measuring mortality rates, there are three main statistics used: